KL Monorail: Burst tyre incident

-On 22 January 2005, a pneumatic load tyre suddenly burst and caused two women passengers to be injured.
+On 22 January 2005, a pneumatic load tyre suddenly burst and caused two female passengers to be injured.
 The train, carrying about 30 passengers, was about to move from Chow Kit station to Titiwangsa station when the incident occurred at about 8.50pm.
 The burst tyre caused a rubber sidewall panel to flip open which then hit the side of a passenger seat and injured a woman's legs and another woman's hands.
 Train services were suspended for about 30 minutes following the incident.

 Breakdown

 On 11 August 2012, a train stalled near Tun Sambanthan in Brickfields.
 The breakdown caused 183 passengers to be trapped for about two hours.
 The air conditioning system in the carriage stopped functioning when the power supply was cut.
 As a result, some passengers had to break the windows to allow air in while awaiting rescue.
 Fire and Rescue Department personnel later used a skylift to rescue passengers trapped in the carriage.
 Investigation revealed that the issue was due to a power supply disruption at the circuit breaker, causing the auxiliary power system to fail.

 Six days later, another breakdown occurred.
 A train stalled between Imbi and Bukit Bintang for about 30 minutes, trapping around 200 passengers.
 This time however, there was power in the train and the air-conditioning system was functional.
 Train services resumed after half an hour.